dittto/tutor/README.md

  - Stop the boxes overlapping
  - Linked tutorials across pages
  - Easy method to recall current progress and which are complete
- - Allow multiple pause / cancel boxes
+ - Allow multiple pause / cancel boxes in the configs so each tutorial can have personalised pause / cancel boxes
+ - Force tutorials to cancel from an external trigger